 You can also load a disc into an empty position while a disc is playing by pressing the appropriate preset button.
 The system stops playing the current disc and starts the loading sequence.
 It then plays the disc just loaded.

-Text Data Display Function

-Each time you press the TITLE button, the display shows you the text data on a disc, if the disc was recorded with text data.
+Text Data Display Function Each time you press the TITLE button, the display shows you the text, if the disc was recorded with text data.